EU Commission backs 10 countries' transaction tax plan

 Proponents first tried to introduce the tax worldwide in 2008 via the Group of 20 major economies.

 Faced with U.S., Swiss and Chinese opposition, they tried to persuade the 27-member European Union to lead the way, or even the 17-nation euro zone.
-But each group had its skeptics.
+But each group had its sceptics.

 Britain, home to the region's biggest financial centre, London, will not join.